elliottwu/MagicPony/README.md

 --predictions_test_dir the/output/dir/from/the/previous/command \
 --box_pad_frac 0.05
 ```
+The code should automatically download the A-CSM annotations to the specified path, providing the user has write access to the path.
+If the script fails to download
+the annotations, they can be downloaded manually via [Dropbox](https://www.dropbox.com/s/3tj037gnk4gz11t/cachedir.tar?dl=1).
+The `--acsm_annotations_root` should be the path to the
+folder that contains the extracted `cachedir` folder from the tar file.

 As A-CSM forgot to correct for their box padding, we add the 0.05 here for consistency.

 ## TODO